ethereum-optimism/optimism/specs/withdrawals.md

 1. `OutputOracle.l2Outputs(timestamp)` returns a non-zero value `l2Output`.
 1. The keccak256 hash of the `outputRootProof` values is equal to the `l2Output`.
-1. The `withdrawalProof` is a valid inclusion proof demonstrating that a hash of the Withdrawal transaction data is contained in the storage of the Withdrawer contract on L2.
+1. The `withdrawalProof` is a valid inclusion proof demonstrating that a hash of the Withdrawal transaction data is contained in the storage of the L2ToL1MessagePasser contract on L2.

 ## Security Considerations